New staff essentials

 Macquarie University is committed to the highest standards in learning through innovative, scholarly and reflective teaching practice.
 Our Learning and Teaching Strategic Framework 2015-2020 embodies the University's highest strategic priority of creating a culture of transformative learning in a research-enriched environment.

 The Learning Innovation Hub works in partnership with faculty-based Learning and Teaching teams who support teaching staff to innovate and enhance approaches to learning.
 They provide information and support on curriculum and assessment, your teaching role, workshops and programs, learning technologies and teaching and curriculum evaluation.
-Subscribe to Teche, our Learning and Teaching blog, for learning and teaching news and events.
+Subscribe to Teche, our Learning and Teaching blog, for learning and teaching news, practice tips, stories, professional learning and events.

 Macquarie University encourages research excellence through a variety of activities, including study programs, grants, research partnerships and research centres.